 Mummy Cave, Antelope House Ruin and Navajo Fortress

-This tour travels almost the full length of Canyon Del Muerto.
-Mummy Cave is a partially restored Ancestrial apartment complex constructed under an arching overhang in the weathered sandstone.
-At Antelope house colored drawings of antelope created at the beginning of the last century are side by side with creations of the Ancestral Pueblo.
+This tour travels almost the full length of Canyon del Muerto.
+Mummy Cave is a partially restored Ancestral apartment complex constructed under an arching overhang in the weathered sandstone.
+At Antelope House Ruin, colored pictographs of antelope created at the beginning of the last century are side-by-side with creations of the Ancestral Pueblo.
 Canyon walls at Antelope House Ruin arch into the canyon over the stream bed below.
-Further up the Canyon are farms, orchards, and field still farmed by the current residents.
+Further up the canyon are farms, orchards, and fields that are still farmed by canyon residents.
 The round trip exceeds thirty miles.

 White House Ruins and Spider Rock

 A thorough exploration of Canyon de Chelly travels to the base of the towering 800 feet monolith of Spider Rock, where canyon walls rise to well over 1000 feet.
 Many ruins are along the way in the lower canyons.

 Venture outside of the Canyon de Chelly for these seldom visited locations which have unique geology, arches, pictographs/petroglyphs, and plentiful ruins.